dapanda1/weirdhouse/README.md

 -Equipment: Dinsey's pizza cutter, Mesmereyes™ contact lenses

-STATS:

--Last use of this script 3536 monster kills to reach stat cap
+STATS: Last use of this script

+-3536 monster kills to reach stat cap

+-Highest HP of a killed Monster: 401,748,670